Skip to Content

-Getting our family out of the door, in the mornings, is always a daunting task.
+Getting our family out the door in the mornings is always a daunting task.
 The chaos of getting out on time means I’ve got to have make-ahead breakfast ideas handy.
 This Oatmeal Raisin Breakfast Casserole bake is a family-favorite that’s both hearty and healthy.
-I can make the casserole ahead of time, on the weekends, and we enjoy it all week long.
+I can make the casserole on the weekends and enjoy it all week long.
 It’s especially delicious on cold mornings.

-To be quite honest – I think my kids love this breakfast because it has a similar texture to an oatmeal cookie.
+To be quite honest, I think my kids love this breakfast because it has a similar texture to an oatmeal cookie.
 It’s warm and chewy with a touch of sweetness.
-You can pour milk over the top or just warm it and enjoy as is.
+You can pour milk over the top or just warm it and enjoy it as is.
 They’re always asking for it as a start to their school week.

 There is brown sugar in the recipe, to add the sweet touch (which compliments the cinnamon).
 However, you can substitute with Brown Sugar Swerve for a sugar-free version.
 Just follow the substitution protocols on the back of the packaging.
 Then follow the Oatmeal Raisin Breakfast Casserole according to instructions, after you’ve made the substitution.